FrancesCoronel/personal-website-v3/site/content/adventures/2015-02-11-itunes-music-february-2015.md

 //www.youtube.com/watch?v=jQybgJCswF0

-**Tbh, not much into Rock either…**
+**Tbh, not much into Rock either...**

-I could actually probably drop all these songs and be ok with it…
+I could actually probably drop all these songs and be ok with it...

 **OMG, soundtrack time!!
-3 screenshots needed…**
+3 screenshots needed...**

-**And it's now techno's turn… 2 screenshots only this time.**
+**And it's now techno's turn...
+2 screenshots only this time.**

 `Bla Bla Bla` definitely isn't my favorite song from my techno album, but it has the best music video by far.